kalilamali/SARS-CoV-2_Illumina_pipeline/README.md

 # SARS-CoV-2_Illumina_pipeline
-Step-by-step approach in the analysis of SARS-CoV-2 cDNA from raw reads using fastqc, trimmomatic, bwa, vcftools.
+Step-by-step approach in the analysis of SARS-CoV-2 cDNA from raw reads using fastqc, trimmomatic, megahit, bwa, samtools, picard, vcftools.